msalimkhani/cppContacts/README.md

 # cppContacts - simple console contacts in c++ for educational use.

-This is a improvement from Mr Jalil Jabbari Project.
+This is a improvement from Mr.Jalil Jabbari Project.

 Mahdi Salimkhani <m.salimkhani@iau.ir>